-Covid 19 coronavirus: Speaker confirms Parliament won't sit until April 28 amid level four lockdown
+Covid 19 coronavirus: Speaker confirms Parliament won't sit until April 28 amid alert level 4 lockdown

 • Covid 19 coronavirus lockdown: 40 new cases confirmed today

-The new committee, which will sit for four to five weeks, was agreed to by Parliament's business committee – a group of MPs from both sides of the House makes decisions on many aspects of the proceedings of Parliament and its committees.
+The new committee, which will sit for four to five weeks, was agreed to by Parliament's business committee – a group of MPs from both sides of the House making decisions on many aspects of the proceedings of Parliament and its committees.

 The new committee acts as a way for the Opposition to continue to hold the Government to account while Parliament is not sitting.